kensanata/phoebe/README.md

 hardly ever do.

-You could also create a separate password for every contributor and when they leave the project, you just remove the token from the options and restart Gemini Wiki.
+You could also create a separate password for every contributor and when they leave the project, you just remove the token from the options and restart Phoebe.
 They will no longer be able to edit the site.

 ## Privacy